rwxrob/dtime/README.md

 Work in progress.
 Public for collaboration and education

+See the [PEG](grammar.peg) and [test data](testdata/dtime.yaml) for more examples and specifics.

+## Motivation

 When using a mobile device the only characters available on the default keyboard are alpha-numeric and the comma (,) and period (.).
 While it is only a minor convenience to shift to the character keyboard why not create a set of formats that worth with the least amount of trouble.
 Therefore, these formats use the shortest, best format possible to convey the most common references to dates and times.

-See the [PEG specification](htime.peg) for the specifics.
+This also makes these time formats particularly useful to add to applications with a terse command-line interface.

 ## Priority

 Part of the format inference is a priority based on which formats are most likely to be used.
 For example, it is very rare to provide the specific minute when entering information into a mobile device or on the command-line quickly.
 Usually the hour will suffice.
 Therefore those formats with a higher likelihood of being used are resolved before others.
 This is why `mon3p` resolves very high on the priority list and `mon3:30p` rather low, even after the years and months.
 This resolution happens in nanoseconds and usually involves a human entering them by hand so these differences in priority are beyond negligible.

+## See Also

+Here's some of the stuff that inspired me or is otherwise related.

+### TJ Holowaychuk's `go-naturaldate` Package

+TJ's [go-naturaldate](https://github.com/tj/go-naturaldate) package came out while I was developing this one.
+I noted his use of PEG and reworked the internals of my package to also use it.

+TJ's package is far better for conversational UIs.

+Mine started with emphasis on the least amount of typing possible and no spaces so that queries can easily be added as singular command-line arguments.

+Mine also comes with the `dtime` command for easy integration into shell scripts or while editing files with `vi/m` using "wand" syntax (`!!`,`!}`,`!G`}.

+Mine also assumes weekdays refer to that of current week whether it be before or after the current date.
+So, for example, on Tuesday `mon` refers to the previous day, not the next Monday.
+(For that use `nextmon` or `nmon`.)

+I also focus mostly on time spans rather than specific dates.

+### Andrew Snodgrass' PEG Golang Package

+This [PEG package](https://github.com/pointlander/peg) is truly amazing.
+My days of writing ABNF are likely over.